nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Logic Component
 Below is a class diagram of the `Logic` component:
 ![LogicUML](uml/classDiagrams/images/logicComponent.png)
-<span class="box info">:memo: This is a high level overview of the `Logic` component, thus,
+<span class="box info">:memo: This is a high-level overview of the `Logic` component, thus,
 other components have been omitted from the diagram above.</span>

 The `Logic` component consists of: